The Hamiltonian formulation of General Relativity: myths and reality: The Dirac Hamiltonian of GR versus the ADM Hamiltonian of geometrodynamics

-We now ask why, in the ADM case, we must redefine the gauge parameters (\ref{eqn425}-\ref{eqn428}) to have a \textquotedblleft correspondence\textquotedblright\ with diffeomorphism, whereas from the Dirac Hamiltonian (and also from the formulation without Dirac's modifications \cite{KKRV}) diffeomorphism arises directly.
+We now ask why, in the ADM case, we must redefine the gauge parameters (\ref{eqn425})-(\ref{eqn428}) to have a \textquotedblleft correspondence\textquotedblright\ with diffeomorphism, whereas from the Dirac Hamiltonian (and also from the formulation without Dirac's modifications \cite{KKRV}) diffeomorphism arises directly.
 Dirac's Hamiltonian was obtained from the Lagrangian of GR, after some integrations that do not affect the equations of motion; and the ADM Hamiltonian apparently follows from the same Lagrangian.
-The two Hamiltonian formulations of the same Lagrangian ought to be equivalent and should give the same gauge transformation, which is not the case for the Dirac and ADM approaches.
+The two Hamiltonian formulations of the same Lagrangian ought to be equivalent and should give the same gauge transformation, which does not happen in the case of the Dirac and ADM approaches.

-It is well-known that different sets of phase space variables can be used to describe Hamiltonian systems.
+It is well-known that different sets of phase-space variables can be used to describe Hamiltonian systems.
 In the ordinary Classical Mechanics of non-singular systems (e.g., \cite{Lanczos, Whittaker}), for a given Hamiltonian $H\left( q_{i},p_{i}\right) $ and the Hamilton equations,